jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-09-12-hello-world-layered-vs-clean-architecture.md

 Notice that in the Clean Architecture diagram, the Presentation and Data layers are pointing towards the Domain layer.
 And that the Domain layer owns the interface for the data repository (because as what Uncle Bob Martin said, "the client is the owner of the abstract interface").

-And of course, the object construction will be done in the `main` or the entry point of the application,also called the [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/), using [Pure DI](https://blog.ploeh.dk/2014/06/10/pure-di/) in this case:
+And of course, the object construction will be done in the `main` or the entry point of the application, also called the [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/):

 {: .small }
 ``` csharp